cmang/durdraw/README.md

 A: Probably not easily.
 Durdraw requires Python 3 and Ncurses.
 If your platform can support these, it will probably run.
 However, the file format for Durdraw movies is a plain text JSON format.
 It should be possible to support this format in different operating systems and in different applications.

 #### Q: Does Durdraw support IBM-PC ANSI art?
 A: Yes!
-IBM-PC ANSI art popular in the "ANSI Art Scene" uses Code Page 437 character encoding, which is not usually compatible with modern terminals.
+IBM-PC ANSI art popular in the "ANSI Art Scene" uses Code Page 437 character encoding, which usually needs to be translated to work with modern terminals.
 When Durdraw encounters these files, it will convert them to Unicode and carry on.
 When you save ANSI files, it will ask if you want to use CP437 or Utf-8 encoding.

 ### CREDITS